Skip to content

 Final verdict: Canva vs Fathom

 Both Canva and Fathom are strong tools in the productivity space, but they serve different needs.
 Canva stands out for easiest design tool, making it ideal for non-designers creating professional graphics and presentations.
-Fathom differentiates with most generous free tier for meetings, which benefits users focused on sales teams.
+Fathom is best at most generous free tier for meetings — particularly for teams focused on sales teams.

-With a 0.1-point rating advantage and 5,600 reviews, Canva has the edge in user satisfaction.
+Canva scores higher on ToolChase.
 The best approach is to try Canva's free tier and Fathom's free tier to see which fits your specific workflow.

 Frequently asked questions